Elijer/Consultation/README.md

 ## My Rate

 I feel comfortable working for **$12.50** an hour.
-While I hope that later on I will be directly building the needed features of your client’s site, I know from experience that, early on, technical is often less important than technical decisions.
+While I hope that later on I will be directly building the needed features of your client’s site, I know from experience that, early on, making the right decisions is more important than what is built.
 As such, I imagine my role starting out would mostly be characterized by the kind of research I have done in the past 24 hours, namely:

 •	What tools are available (Shopify or otherwise)
 •	How to use them